Designing virtual simulations for pharmacy education

 Why I choose 3D animation:

-While text-based modules and static images are simple to develop and common in academic settings, they are limited in their ability to simulate complex environments or encourage active learning.
+While text-based modules are simple to develop and common in academic settings, user feedback revealed that they are less engaging and offer little opportunity for interactive learning.

-Research shows that students, especially in elementary and high school, respond more positively to interactive and game-like learning experiences (Alotaibi, 2024).
-For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver far more effectively than static or text-heavy formats.
+Research shows that students respond more positively to interactive and game-like learning experiences.
+For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver more effectively than text-heavy formats.

-While text-based modules and static images are simple to develop and common in academic settings, they are limited in their ability to simulate complex environments or encourage active learning.
+While text-based modules are simple to develop and common in academic settings, user feedback revealed that they are less engaging and offer little opportunity for interactive learning.

-Research shows that students, especially in elementary and high school, respond more positively to interactive and game-like learning experiences (Alotaibi, 2024).
-For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver far more effectively than static or text-heavy formats.
+Research shows that students respond more positively to interactive and game-like learning experiences.
+For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver more effectively than text-heavy formats.

-While text-based modules and static images are simple to develop and common in academic settings, they are limited in their ability to simulate complex environments or encourage active learning.
+While text-based modules are simple to develop and common in academic settings, user feedback revealed that they are less engaging and offer little opportunity for interactive learning.

-Research shows that students, especially in elementary and high school, respond more positively to interactive and game-like learning experiences (Alotaibi, 2024).
-For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver far more effectively than static or text-heavy formats.
+Research shows that students respond more positively to interactive and game-like learning experiences.
+For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver more effectively than text-heavy formats.

 What tools and technology would best bring this experience to life?